bokulich-lab/moshpit-docs/docs/chapters/03_workflows/06_functional_profiling.md

 ## Further reading

 - [End-to-end tutorial — Functional profiling](e2e-functional-profiling) — HUMAnN 3 read-based profiling with mock-community data
-- [Cocoa tutorial — Functional annotation](functional-annotation) — EggNOG MAG annotation with real data
+- [Cocoa tutorial — Functional annotation](functional-annotation) — EggNOG MAG annotation with real data, including CAZyme extraction and beta-diversity analysis
+- [How to assemble contigs](assemble-contigs) — prerequisite for Path B
+- [How to bin MAGs](bin-mags) and [Dereplicate MAGs and estimate abundance](dereplicate-and-abundance) — prerequisites for Path C
 - [How to use parsl parallelization](parsl) — parallel execution for `run-humann` and `search-orthologs-diamond`